Friday, May 24, 2019

 The Four Seasons only rivals for chart dominance until the Beatles came along were the Beach Boys.
 Both groups sang simple songs aimed at a teenage audience, and both groups could sing harmony with the best of them.

-But in a way, the bands were mirror images of one another.
+The bands were mirror images of one another.
 The Four Seasons were New York/Philly/Jersey boys, while the Beach Boys were pure southern California.
 The Four Seasons were Italian-American, while the Beach Boys were WASPs.

-Rag Doll have worked for the Beach Boys because there werent any wrong-side-of-the-tracks girls in California in 1964 – everyone there (except for movie stars, of course) was middle-class.
+Rag Doll wouldn't have worked for the Beach Boys because there werent any wrong-side-of-the-tracks girls in California in 1964 – everyone there (except for movie stars, of course) was middle-class.
 It was a different story on the mean streets of New York City, Philadelphia, and the New Jersey cities that were in-between.

 Rag Doll” was released in June 1964, just days after my 12th birthday.
 I came down with the mumps that summer, and spent close to a week in bed.
 I owned a copy of Rag Doll” – I only bought about half-a-dozen singles each year, so I must have really liked the song – and played it about a thousand times while I had the mumps.